 The Extended Producer Responsibility (EPR) is a policy that makes manufacturers and importers responsible for what happens to the packaging of their products after it has reached its post-consumer stage.
-This means that companies must pay a fee to an EPR organization, which in turn collects, disposes, and recycles their packaging.
+This means that companies must pay a fee to a Producer Responsibility Organisation (PRO), which in turn collects, disposes, and recycles their packaging.

-In this guide, we introduce EPR organizations in different EU countries, that can help your company comply with national EPR requirements.
-Every EU member state has a list of approved EPR organizations.
-In this article, we only list organizations that are PRO Europe members, which covers most EU countries.
+In this guide, we introduce Producer Responsibility Organisation (PRO) in different EU countries, that can help your company comply with national EPR requirements.
+Every EU member state has a list of recognised Producer Responsibility Organisation (PRO).
+In this article, we only list organisations that are PRO Europe members, which covers most EU countries.

 What is Extended Producer Responsibility?